Do you want the best resumption for your kids? We’ve got tips to help you achieve that!

 15. Resume With Them

-So should you now wear a uniform and dress up like you’ve been offered admission to your kid’s school?
+So should you wear a uniform and dress like you’ve been offered admission to your kid’s school?

 If you want the fun, yes, you can.
-But that’s not what resuming with them means.
+But that’s not what it means to resume with them.

 What it means: